Connected cubic graphs with the maximum number of perfect matchings: Introduction

 \begin{theorem}[Galbati \cite{Gal81}, 1981] For a connected cubic (multi) graph $G$ on $2n$ vertices,

 This bound is tight, and it is attained by taking a cycle of length $2n$ and putting parallel edges alternatively. \end{theorem}

 The main result of this paper characterizes the extremal graphs if only simple connected cubic graphs are taken into account.
-It is somewhat counter-intuitive that the extremal graphs $M_{n}$ are $2$-connected but not $3$-connected for large $n$.
+It is somewhat counter-intuitive that the extremal graphs for large enough $n$ are $2$-connected but not $3$-connected.

-\begin{theorem} Let $G$ be a simple, connected cubic graph on $2n$ vertices.
-Then, $\PerMat(G) \le m_n$, and moreover, equality is achieved if and only if $G$ is isomorphic to the graph $M_n$ (see Section~\ref{sec:maximal-graphs} for the definition of $m_n$ and $M_n$).
+\begin{theorem} Let $G$ be a simple connected cubic graph on $2n$ vertices.
+Then, $\PerMat(G) \le m_n$, and moreover, equality is achieved if and only if $G$ is isomorphic to one of the graphs in the family $M_n$ (see Section~\ref{sec:maximal-graphs} for the definition of $m_n$ and $M_n$).
 In particular, for $n \ge 6$ we have a sharp bound